-Information from all seven priority areas of the Basin will be included and compared in the annual report, which will make recommendations to Basin governments about options for further investigations.
-The annual report will be available from the MDBA website in late 2014.
+Information from the seven priority areas of the Basin was included in the constraints annual report, which made recommendations to Basin governments about options for further investigations.
+The report was made available on the MDBA website in late 2014.

-Any further work will depend on the decisions of Basin governments.
-The first decision, in 2014, is about whether to proceed with collecting more information.
-This means beginning detailed planning, technical and community studies to better understand the feasibility of overbank flows and the mitigation measures needed for delivering the proposed flows.
-The 2014 decision is not a green light to build, do or change anything about how the river is managed.
+In late 2014, state and federal governments decided to continue investigations in all of the seven priority areas.
+The 2014 decision was about whether to proceed with collecting more information including technical and community studies to better understand the feasibility of overbank flows and the mitigation measures needed for delivering the proposed flows.
+The 2014 decision was not a green light to build, do or change anything about how the river is managed.